 Menu

-Genomics, Fertility & Family Life
+Genomics, Health, Fertility & Family Life

 Louisa Ghevaert provides expert UK and international legal and practical advisory and consultancy to effectively navigate fertility, genetics/genomics and health, pre-conception, pregnancy, birth, general and family life, reproductive and biological legacy, policy and governance.